ISISComputingGroup/ibex_user_manual/Matplotlib.md

 The `genie_python` distribution of python includes a powerful plotting library called [matplotlib](https://matplotlib.org/).

 Matplotlib is a highly customizable, general purpose plotting library capable of producing a wide variety of plot types.

-# Matplotlib documentation
+There are lots of tutorials and examples online, such as:
 - [`matplotlib.pyplot` API reference](https://matplotlib.org/2.2.2/api/pyplot_summary.html)
 - [Matplotlib tutorials](https://matplotlib.org/2.2.2/tutorials/index.html)
 - [Matplotlib examples](https://matplotlib.org/2.2.2/gallery/index.html)

+The implementation of matplotlib in IBEX is _non-blocking_ - that is, a script will continue once a plot has been drawn without the plot needing to be closed first.

 # Quick-start

-### To import matplotlib
+### To import pyplot
 ```python
 import matplotlib.pyplot as pyplot
 ```